TanjaKec/bootcamp/content/day3/blogdown/_index.en.markdown

 `blogdown::install_hugo()`

 💡!
-If you already got those packages installed you can chech to update your <span style="color:red">Hugo</span> package
+If you already have those packages installed, you can check to update your <span style="color:red">Hugo</span> package

 `blogdown::hugo_version() # check version`

 `blogdown::update_hugo() # force an update`

 💡!
-If you having trouble installing the package try:
+If you are having trouble installing the package try:

 `install.packages("blogdown", repos = "http://cran.us.r-project.org")` 🤞

 #### Build a website

-We'll adopt *simple is beautiful* approach and start building a website using a <span style="color:red">default theme</span>.
+We'll adopt a *simple is beautiful* approach and start building a website using a <span style="color:red">default theme</span>.

 `blogdown::new_site()`